jwyang/lr-gan.pytorch/README.md

 The layout is similar to MNIST-ONE.
 As we an see, the generator generated bird-shape masks, and thus make the final images sharper and cleaner.

-4. **CIFAR-10**.
-CIFAR-10 is a 32x32 image dataset.
+3. **CIFAR-10**.
+CIFAR-10 can be automatically downloaded with pytorch dataloader.
 We use two timesteps for the generation.
-The command for training is:
+To train the model, run:
 ```bash
 $ python train.py \
       --dataset cifar10 \